Restaurant guide Zomato got off lightly after a hacker grabbed 6.6M user passwords

 Security experts weren’t impressed with Zomato’s security measures.

-In this case there’s no immediate danger since the hacker agreed not to sale the data, but the situation is a reminder that many companies do not have adequate security measures in place to protect users.
+In this case there’s no immediate danger since the hacker agreed not to sell the data, but the situation is a reminder that many companies do not have adequate security measures in place to protect users.

 That includes big ones.
 Zomato has been valued at over $1 billion — though some disagree on that — and it is fair to say that it doesn’t have any excuses for a lax security system since it has raised over $240 million from investors to date.